-- (a) Incorporate any new forest inventory data obtained during the reporting period into the inventory estimate.
-Any plots sampled during the reporting period must be incorporated into the inventory estimate; - (b) Use an approved model to "grow" (project forward) prior-year data from existing forest inventory plots to the end of the current reporting period, per the requirements of appendix B; - (c) Update the forest inventory estimate for harvests and/or disturbances that have occurred during the reporting period; and - (d) Apply an appropriate confidence deduction for the inventory based on its statistical uncertainty, following the requirements and methods in appendix A.
+- (a) Incorporate any new forest inventory data obtained during the previous reporting period into the inventory estimate.
+Any plots sampled during the previous reporting period must be incorporated into the inventory estimate; - (b) Use an approved model to "grow" (project forward) prior-year data from existing forest inventory plots to the current reporting year, per the requirements of appendix B; - (c) Update the forest inventory estimate for harvests and/or disturbances that have occurred during the previous reporting period; and - (d) Apply an appropriate confidence deduction for the inventory based on its statistical uncertainty, following the requirements and methods in appendix A.